The Cleanest Cruise Lines, According to CDC Inspection Scores

 • Common areas

 Cruise ships overall do well on these inspections.
 Scores are on a 100-point scale and tallies in the high-90s and above are common.
-In fact, since the start of 2022, more than 20 ships have scored perfect a perfect 100 grade.
+In fact, in the past 12 months, 18 different ships have scored perfect a perfect 100 grade based on our research.

 The good news for cruise passengers is not only do ships score well when inspected, but the results are also published publicly.
-You can visit the CDC website and see the scores and reports for hundreds of vessels.
+You can visit the CDC website and see the scores and reports for more than a hundred vessels.
 Each report is also complete with a write-up of any issues found.
-No doubt any cruise ship you are sailing on will have their latest report listed.
+If sailing from the U.S., any cruise ship you are sailing on will have their latest report listed.

 Now, while ships tend to score well, there are some lines that seem to do better than others on a consistent basis.